WBFF: Controversy

-On December 21, 2014, WBFF's news operation came under criticism for airing a video that some allege had misleading edits.
+On December 21, 2014, WBFF's news operation came under criticism for airing a video that some alleged had misleading edits.
 The video was of a protest over police brutality in the aftermath of the killing of Eric Garner, where protesters, led by a Baltimore woman named Tawanda Jones, chanted "We won't stop.
 We can't stop till killer cops are in cellblocks."
 The video, as edited and shown on the station's 10 p.m. newscast, made it seem like protesters were chanting "kill a cop".
 A day after the video aired, WBFF issued an apology over the edited video online, saying the report reflected an "honest misunderstanding" of what the protesters were chanting, and that the report has been removed from the station's website.
 A news anchor for the station later made an in-person apology to Jones, who appeared during the station's 5:30 p.m. newscast.

 In the aftermath of the incident, reporter Melinda Roeder and photographer Greg McNair were fired from the station in connection with their alleged involvement with the video.
 The station's news director at the time, Mike Tomko, was suspended for one day.

 The station would again stoke controversy in June 2024, when the guild for The Baltimore Sun revealed that several stories in the newspaper had been repurposed from the news staff of WBFF without their prior knowledge, including existing content being edited around WBFF's own reporting rather than that of the reporter of The Sun.
-The paper had been acquired in February of the same year by a consortium led by Sinclair chairman David Smith and Armstrong Williams, a conservative commentator who owns several stations that have shared service agreements with Sinclair and whose weekly program is carried by its stations.
-The station had come under fire at the same time for alarmism involving its coverage of crime occurring in the Fells Point neighborhood.
+The paper had been acquired in February of the same year by a consortium led by Sinclair chairman David Smith and Armstrong Williams, a conservative commentator who owns several stations that have shared services agreements with Sinclair and whose weekly program is carried by its stations.
+The station came under fire at the same time for alarmism involving its coverage of crime occurring in the Fells Point neighborhood.